ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Microservices are a subset of service-oriented architecture where each service is as the name suggests very small.
 There are system implementations with thousands of microservices, each of them only a few lines of code.
 That said, you do not need to have thousands of microservices to experience the benefits of a service-oriented architecture.
 Even breaking out a system into four or five smaller services, in the right circumstances, can provide major improvement to code health.

 You may have heard that microservices are the only good architecture pattern; this is untrue.
-The perception stems from the fact that many monoliths are poorly designed or haven t received the attention and investment
+The perception stems from the fact that many monoliths are poorly designed or haven't received the attention and investment

 in tech debt required to unlock productivity.
 The idea that all microservice architectures are a joy to work in is also untrue.
 There are many microservice implementations that for one reason or another fail to realize the benefits as well.